hashicorp/terraform-website/content/source/docs/plugin/framework/plan-modification.html.md

 When the provider receives a request to generate the plan for a resource change via the framework, the following occurs:

-1. If the plan differs from the current resource state, any computed attributes that are null in the configuration are marked as unknown in the plan.
-This is intended to prevent unexpected Terraform errors, however as an enhancement providers can later fill in any values that may be known.
+1. If the plan differs from the current resource state, the framework marks computed attributes that are null in the configuration as unknown in the plan.
+This is intended to prevent unexpected Terraform errors.
+Providers can later enter any values that may be known.
 2. Apply attribute plan modifiers.
 3. Apply resource plan modifiers.